Policies Unlawful Sexual Misconduct Policies and Procedures

 • offer informal resolution to the parties;

-Informal resolution may be offered at any time in the process after a formal complaint has been filed and prior to determination.
-The parties may voluntarily agree to forego a full investigation and any subsequent Student Life conduct proceedings and instead participate in an informal process to reach a mutually acceptable resolution.
+Informal resolution may be offered at any time in the process after a complaint has been filed and prior to determination.
+The parties may voluntarily agree to forego a full investigation and any subsequent grievance procedures and instead participate in an informal resolution process to reach a mutually acceptable resolution.
 Parties are never required to participate in an informal resolution process; however, their voluntary written consent is required to pursue an informal resolution process.

 • the allegations;